Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: INTRODUCTION

 \textbf{Contributions.} Our primary contributions focus on three key aspects: capturing collaborative signals, integrating semantic information, and modeling the underlying hierarchical structure.
-The proposed graph-llm alignment framework unifies collaborative and semantic information in hyperbolic space, while a hierarchical representation structure organizes user preferences, allowing for dynamic adjustment between exploration and exploitation.
-Moreover, through extensive experiments evaluating both utility and diversity metrics, we demonstrate that \model achieves state-of-the-art performance across utility and diversity metrics, making it the first model to excel in both criteria simultaneously.
-We have made our model implementation available at: \href{https://github.com/Martin-qyma/HERec}{{https://github.com/Martin-qyma/HERec}}.
+The proposed hyperbolic alignment framework unifies collaborative and semantic information in hyperbolic space, while a hierarchical representation structure organizes user preferences, allowing for dynamic adjustment between exploration and exploitation.
+Moreover, through extensive experiments evaluating both utility and diversity metrics, we demonstrate that \model achieves state-of-the-art performance across utility and diversity metrics.
+We have made our code available at: ~\url{https://github.com/Martin-qyma/HERec}.